Pudhu Nellu Pudhu Naathu: Production

 Pudhu Nellu Pudhu Naathu is the debut film for Napoleon and Sukanya as actors; the former was then 27 years old, playing a character more than twice his age.
+The film also marked the acting debut of Ram Arjun, brother of actresses Radha and Ambika.
+Renuka joined the film as she expected it to be a career breakthrough.
 Arivumathi worked as an assistant director after a previous film he started, Ullen Ayya, was shelved.

 Soundtrack

-The music was composed by Ilaiyaraaja while lyrics were written by Muthulingam, Ilaiyaraaja and Gangai Amaran.
+The music was composed by Ilaiyaraaja.

+Reception

+Sundarji of Kalki praised the performances of Sukanya and Napolean, but felt casting young people in elderly roles gave a play like feel.
+He praised Bharathiraja's direction, scenes and making while also saying the plot had a lot of loopholes and flaws but everything gets overshadowed.

+Accolades

+Sukanya won the Cinema Express Award for Best New Face Actress.